Course Syllabus

 Sep 11: Virtue Ethics

-- Optional Reading: Virtue Ethics in the eastern tradition (Hinduism, Buddhism and Confucianism)
+- Optional Reading: Virtue Ethics in the eastern tradition Links to an external site.
+(Hinduism, Buddhism and Confucianism)

 -